 An assessor may void rollback taxes if it's determined that the taxes were imposed in error.
-But there shall be no refund when the taxes have been collected at the request of a buyer or seller at the time of sale.
 T.C.A. § 67-5-1008(d)(3).
 The statute does not provide a time limitation for when an assessor can no longer void rollback taxes.
 But, if a delinquent tax lawsuit has been filed, then the assessor can no longer void the taxes.
 See, e.g., T.C.A. §§ 67-5-509(d), last sentence, ("Once a suit has been filed for the collection of delinquent taxes [under] § 67-5-2405, the assessment and levy for all county, municipal and other property tax purposes are deemed to be valid and are not subject to correction under this section.") and 67-5-903(e), eighth sentence ("Amendment of a personal property schedule shall not be permitted once suit has been filed to collect delinquent taxes related to the original assessment.")